PolarCookie/PolarGuides/README.md

 ```
 You may want to remove all other script lines here to save load time.

+##Disclaimer
+Your milage with these guides may and will vary, they have been tested on a stock TC server I host myself.
+Depending on population, droprates, spawn positions and scripting you will have to improvise.
+Most ding steps can be safely ignored, but give me a shout if you reached a quest you couldn't pick up.

+##Can you help this project?
+It would help me a lot if you could take a screenshot every time you ding, with the current step and /played on display.
+Send me a zip of the images and I'll fix the rest.

 ## Ding80GuidesAlliance.lua
 Translated the Ding80 leveling guide to the Zygor syntax to work within the addon.